DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Flashloans

-Explanation: Aave is a DeFi which offers Flashloans.
+Explanation: Aave is a DeFi protocol which offers Flashloans.

 Sub Topics: lending-borrowing-DeFi